Here’s how to spot the difference:

 You may not be aware that sprains are actually classified by grades:

-- Grade 1 sprain: Slight stretching and some damage to the fibers (fibrils) of the ligament.
+- Grade 1: Slight stretching and some damage to the fibres (fibrils) of the ligament.

-- Grade 2 sprain: Small tearing of the ligament.
+- Grade 2: Small tearing of the ligament.
 There is abnormal looseness (laxity) in the joint when it is moved in certain ways.

-- Grade 3 sprain: A tear of the ligament.
+- Grade 3: A tear of the ligament.
 This causes significant instability and makes the joint nonfunctional.

 Similar to sprains, strains are also categorised according to the severity: